On Euler's totient function of polynomials over finite fields: Acknowledgement

 \section{Acknowledgement}

-For the research, Xiumei Li was supported by the National Science Foundation of China Grant No.12001312; and Min Sha was supported by the Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515012032).
+For the research, Xiumei Li was supported by the National Science Foundation of China Grant No.12001312; and Min Sha was supported was supported by Key Laboratory of Applied Mathematics of Fujian Province University (Putian University) (NO. SX202201) and by the Guangdong Basic and Applied Basic Research Foundation (No. 2025A1515010635).